- BA History, SSEES, University of London, 1996

 I would welcome research proposals on modern and contemporary history of South Eastern Europe.
 Proposals for joint supervision (with colleagues at Goldsmiths or other University of London colleges) would be welcome also, on comparative topics that would include former Yugoslavia and the Balkans.

-- Christian Kurzydlowski, 'The ideology and politics of Dimitrije Ljotic and ZBOR'
+- Christian Kurzydlowski, 'The ideology and politics of Dimitrije Ljotic and ZBOR' (main supervisor)

 Television and video output

 I have commented on historical and contemporary events in former Yugoslavia for UK and international media, including BBC Radio 3, Radio 4 and BBC World Service, Sky News, ABC National Radio (Sydney) and ITN News, and have written for the Guardian, Independent, New Statesman, openDemocracy, Times Higher Education, Times Literary Supplement, Danas and Pescanik.net (both Belgrade).